rcc-uchicago/R-large-scale/handout.md

   reproduce your analysis on the RCC cluster.
 What instructions would you give to this person?

-**Exercise 4 (time permitting):** In Exercise 2, we found that computing the weights in parallel using `mclapply` requires a lot more memory.
+**Bonus Exercise:** In Exercise 2, we found that computing the weights in parallel using `mclapply` requires a lot more memory.
 In the `parallel` package, there is an alternative way to parallelize computations using the `parLapply` function.
 Unlike `mclapply`, this function does not rely on forking, so it is also available on Windows. `parLapply` is more difficult to use because variables must be exported manually.
 But an important benefit of `parLapply` is that the memory usage can be much better controlled.
 In this exercise, modify the `climate.R` script to use function `compute.log.weights.parlapply` (defined in `functions.R`) instead of `compute.log.weights.mclapply`, then experiment with different numbers of threads and amounts of requested memory in `climate.sbatch`.
 How